khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 #### Behavior

+##### Anchoring
+Always anchor to the top of the list when the user interacts with the pagination component.
+Doing so reduces scrolling on the part of the user while keeping them on task.

 ##### Truncation
 Truncation is shown using `…` when the number of pages exceeds the pagination display limit.
 By default `…` are shown after the **5th page** on large and medium viewports and after the **2nd page** on small and mobile viewports.